DEFRA/ffc-development-guide/guides/resource-provisioning/ci-pipeline.md

 ### Configure repository

 - add this [Jenkinsfile](../../resources/Jenkinsfile) to the repository removing either the Node.js or .NET Core line as appropriate.

+For more information about usage of this Jenkinsfile, see the [FFC CI pipeline documentation](https://github.com/DEFRA/ffc-jenkins-pipeline-library).